dominodatalab/streaming-online-learning/README.md

 ## Experiments and Results

- We set up online models (supervised HoeffdingTree Classifier Trees and unsupervised anomaly dtetector HalfSpaces Trees) to incrementally learn and update from streams events.
-The pipeline was hosted on AWS
+ We set up **onlinelearning  models** (supervised HoeffdingTree Classifier Trees [[1]](#2) and unsupervised anomaly dtetector HalfSpaces Trees [[2]](#2)) to incrementally learn and update from streams events.
+The **datasets** used are publiclyavailable on River : [Credit cards transactions in September 2013 by european
+    cardholders](https://github.com/online-ml/river/blob/master/river/datasets/credit_card.py) and [Electricity prices in New South Wales](https://github.com/online-ml/river/blob/master/river/datasets/elec2.py) The pipeline was hosted on AWS
 Cloud using the Domino Data Science platform connected to a managed Kafka to process streams data.
 The workflow of experiments set up is below and detail are provided in the paper.

 <img width="518" alt="pipeline_experiments_kafka_domino" src="https://user-images.githubusercontent.com/27995832/113413618-5c33d400-93bb-11eb-88e9-725aaed545f6.PNG">

-A series of experiments was conducted with the main objective being the functional verification of the outlined streaming architecture and scalability exercise.
+A series of experiments was conducted with the main objective being the functional verification of the proposed streaming architecture in the paper and scalability exercise.
 The results table can be found below :

 <img width="744" alt="results_experiments" src="https://user-images.githubusercontent.com/27995832/113413601-53430280-93bb-11eb-88fe-06556b192709.PNG">

 We demonstrate that the proposed system can successfully ingest and process high-velocity streaming data and that online learning models can be horizontally scaled.

+### References
+<a id="1">[1]</a>
+Dijkstra, E. W. (1968).
+Go to statement considered harmful.
+Communications of the ACM, 11(3), 147-148.